majdijm/AI-Generative-Gallery/README.md

 - Python 3.8 or higher
 - Flask web framework
-- TensorFlow (for image processing)
-- Pillow (for image handling)
+- Pillow (for image handling and metadata extraction)
-- SQLAlchemy (for future database integration)
-- Better Profanity (for content filtering)

 ## Installation